EDUC 7053 - Education Issues in a Global Community

 North Terrace Campus - Semester 2 - 2014

 General Course Information

-Course Code EDUC 7053 Course Education Issues in a Global Community Coordinating Unit School of Education Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 12 weeks x 2 hour Seminar/ workshop Available for Study Abroad and Exchange Y Incompatible Students who have passed the course EDUC 7016 Multicultural Soc & Ed Policy cannot enrol in this course.
+Course Code EDUC 7053 Course Education Issues in a Global Community Coordinating Unit School of Education Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 4 x 3 hours in person seminars, 6 x 2 hours online classroom throughout the semester Incompatible Students who have passed the course EDUC 7016 Multiclutural Soc & Ed Policy cannot enrol in this course.
+This course is also incomptible with EDUC6550 Educational Policy Studies.
 Course Description This course explores education issues in relation to education in culturally plural societies globally, but with a particular focus on developing countries.
 The key concepts relate to the `core values (ideologies, ontologies and epistemologies) of different cultures, and how these, with social, political and historical phenomena, construct education systems.
 Key concepts include cultural diversity and hybridity, gender and sexualities, diasporas, families, religions, languages, subjugated knowledges, hegemonies, assimilation and colonisation.
 The course in designed so as to facilitate blended delivery.
 The course has a student-centred learning focus and is, in part, determined by their decision-making process as part of a critical pedagogical approach (Austin et al. 2007: 8 24).

 Course Coordinator: Dr Linda Westphalen

 The full timetable of all activities for this course can be accessed from Course Planner.